-Leah Remini Targeting Jehovah Witnesses In Season 3 Of A&E Scientology Show?
+Leah Remini Targeting Jehovah’s Witnesses In Season 3 Of A&E Scientology Show?

 “I have studied Dianetics, and appreciate the merits of Study Tech, but I am not a Scientologist,” Will Smith’s wife posted in a series of subsequent tweets.
 “I practice human kindness, and I believe that we each have the right to determine what we are and what we are not.”

-Through it all, USA Today has reported church leaders have constantly blasted Aftermath as nothing more than “salacious lies to promote A&E’s ugly brand of religious intolerance, bigotry and hatred.”
+Through it all, USA Today has reported church leaders have constantly blasted Aftermath as nothing more than “salacious lies to promote A&E’s ugly brand of religious intolerance, bigotry, and hatred.”

 [Featured Image by Jesse Grant/Getty Images]